lindbrook/packageRank/README.md

 [CRAN](https://cran.r-project.org/) appears to be [‘LifeInsuranceContracts’](https://cran.r-project.org/package=LifeInsuranceContracts),
 whose source file weighs in at 1,100 bytes).
 “Medium” entries are harder to handle.
-I remove them using a filter that looks up a package’s actual size.
+I remove them using a filter functions that looks up a package’s actual size.

 #### behavioral artifacts